RocketLeagueMapmaking/RL-docs/docs/assets.md

 ---
 # Assets guide

-On this page you can find some tips and tricks related to styling a page.
-Other usefull pages are:
+On this page you will find some tips and tricks related to styling a page.
+Other useful pages are:
 - [Markdown-it examples](https://markdown-it.github.io/) (some examples are in [#markdown](assets.html#markdown))
 - [Vuepress markdown documentation](https://vuepress.vuejs.org/guide/markdown.html)
 - [Source code of this page](https://github.com/RocketLeagueMapmaking/RL-docs/blob/master/docs/assets.md)